 “In the Pope’s palace, Alexander VI had him paint all the rooms where he lived, and all of the Borgia tower […] and he reworked all the vaults with stucco and gold”; although there is no contract or citation in Alexander VI’s accounts, Vasari’s statement may be proven by a letter dated 29 March 1493, in which the Pontiff informs the inhabitants of Orvieto of the interruption to the decoration works of the Duomo, entrusted to Pinturicchio, due the painter’s new engagement in the papal apartment in the Vatican.

 The lavish decoration of the Borgia Apartment, inspired perhaps by the theologian and palace master Annio da Viterbo, constitutes the apex of the brilliant career of the Umbrian painter, who established himself as the central figure in the pontificate of Alexander VI.
 This latter, after the invasion of Charles VIII, commissioned a vast cycle of frescoes in Castel Sant’Angelo (1497), unfortunately lost.
 This great undertaking was rapidly completed between the autumn of 1492 and the beginning of 1494, confirming the speed that was praised as a distinctive quality of the painter.
 He was supported by a well-guided team of artists, including Piermatteo d’Amelia, Benedetto Bonfigli, Pietro d’Andrea and Antonio da Viterbo (“il Pastura”) – critics have recently added Bartolomeo di Giovanni and Raffaellino del Garbo to the list – and the use of specific technical aspects.
-Indeed, the painter made only partial use of fresco techniques, alternating it with a particular mixed painting technique, as demonstrated by recent restoration work, which was more rapid and similar to dry panel work, thus enabling the use of a broader range of pigments and lacquers able to confer to the paintings that chromatic splendour that is most exalted in the intense profusion of stucco and gold wax tablets.
+In fact, Pinturicchio only partially resorted to fresco painting, mainly using dry paint on a layer of plaster and glue, as revealed by the recent restorations of the "secret rooms"; this technique required a shorter time and allowed for the use of a wider range of pigments and lacquers capable of giving the paintings the finesse and colours of a painting on wood.
+The chromatic splendour of the walls is further enhanced by the intense profusion of stuccoes, gilded panels and textural elements of all kinds.